COURSE DESCRIPTION

 Prerequisite : GDE 311 & GDE 304

 This course is learning the fundamentals of today’s advertising profession and its role as part of the overall marketing communications function.
 Students will learn how to identify the target audience, determine which medium or combinations of media provide the most effective means of reaching the target by understanding the benefits and drawbacks of social/interactive, online, broadcast, print, out-of-home and direct media.
 And this course teaches students about the production of creative materials, with emphasis on the creation and design of multiple advertising elements.
-The first part of the course is devoted to identifying and understanding the attributes of a “brand” and the tools for achieving “brand” status.
-The second half is devoted to putting the concepts of brand building into practice.
-Students will create their own branding campaign, drawing on contemporary techniques and practices of demographic research, market.

 This is a foundation course in three-dimensional Design.
 Student will explore how to develop and understand the basics of 3D modeling and sensitivity to the use of three dimensional design fundamentals.
 Additionally we will focus on the analysis of concepts as basics design.
 From modeling to material ending by rendering, especially in Advertising, TV ads and posters.